 8. Enjoy the experience.

-Photographing nature should always be rewarding.
+Photographing waterfalls and landscape photography in general should always be rewarding.
 Take the time to relax and appreciate the experience.
 Your mood will be reflected in your images.
 Not only that, it’s very likely you’ll find even more subjects to capture, simply because you took a few minutes to look.
 Have fun!